edvardchen/use-happy-bus/README.md

 # React Event Bus

-Use event bus to communicate between React siblings
+A React hook to empower React components to communicate with the siblings efficiently

 Why?

 - Children can communicate with each other without parent knowing
-- Suitable for apps without state management libray
+- Suitable for apps without state management libraries
 - Scalable and zero dependencies

 The code is quite simple.
-Feel free to copy [it](./src/index.tsx) directly
+Feel free to copy [it](./src/index.tsx) directly instead of installing via npm

 ## Usage